How your rateable value and rates are calculated

 How rateable values are calculated

 Rateable values are calculated by assessors.
-This process is know as a 'valuation'.
+This process is known as a 'valuation'.
 Each area in Scotland has its own assessor.

 Assessors use different methods to calculate rateable values.
 For example, they might use information such as rent or floor space.